-Additionally, there are options that can pre-fill the recipient's email address into the authentication panel when challenged or even bypass the manual re-authentication process entirely if the recipient is already authenticated to Acrobat Sign.
+Additionally, there are options that can pre-fill the recipient's email address into the verification panel when challenged or even bypass the manual re-authentication process entirely if the recipient is already authenticated to Acrobat Sign.
 These qualities make Acrobat Sign Authentication the smoothest experience for internal recipients required to provide an authenticated signature.

 After clicking the button, the authentication panel allows the recipient to authenticate to their Acrobat Sign account.